hashicorp/nomad/website/source/intro/getting-started/install.html.md

 ## Vagrant Setup

+Note: To use the Vagrant Setup first install Vagrant following these instructions: https://www.vagrantup.com/docs/installation/

 Once you have created a new directory and downloaded the `Vagrantfile` you must create the virtual machine: